The farmer gives away the peppers for free. "It just doesn't pay off."

 What's next?

-Will one-time stock change something on the market?
+Are such a one-off shares Are they gonna change things on the market?
 Not really – but they can inspire other farmers and signal to the authorities to start solving systemic problems.
-For consumers, it is an impulse to appreciate the hard work in the countryside and to choose local products, thus supporting Polish producers.
+For consumers it is an impulse to appreciate the hard work in the countryside and to choose local products, thus supporting Polish producers.

 guest